 Funeral, cemetery & crematoriums

 As a regulator, we have responsibilities to all our stakeholders, which includes delivering on certain services.
 We also believe that it’s important to be especially thoughtful and caring during this time.
 Sometimes those two things can seem at odds with each other – managing our business and following the law with being compassionate towards the needs of our licensed businesses.
 We are trying to balance those things to the best of our ability during this difficult and changing time.
-We ask for your patience and your trust while we navigate these waters.
+We continue to ask for your patience and your trust while we navigate these waters.

 As the situation related to the COVID-19 pandemic continues to evolve, we understand how important it is for your business to be able to continue operating in a time of social distancing or possible quarantine.
 The content on this page is intended to help you make informed decisions for you, your employees, your clients and your business.